 The course is examined on the basis of a written examination.
+Students may be awarded examination credits during the course through voluntary partial examination during the course.

 Students will receive letter grades on a seven-point scale related to the learning objectives of the course: Passing grades are A, B, C, D and E, where A is the highest grade and E the lowest.
 Failing grades are F and Fx, where F is lower than Fx.